guynir42/AstroRetriever/README.md

 #### Additional folders:

-You may want to generate folders for `catalogs` and `configs` in the root `virtualobserver` directory.
+You may want to generate folders for `catalogs` and `configs` in the root `AstroRetriever` directory.
 These folder may be generated automatically.

 ## Architecture